kamiya10/eslint-plugin-pretty-import/README.md

 ### Sorting Process

 1. **Group CSS** - Move all CSS imports to the bottom
-2. **Split by rivers** - JavaScript side effects create section boundaries
+2. **Split by side effects** - JavaScript side effects create section boundaries
 3. **Sort sections** - Apply 6-group hierarchy to each section
-4. **Reconstruct** - Reassemble with rivers preserved and CSS at bottom
+4. **Reconstruct** - Reassemble with side effects preserved and CSS at bottom

 ## Why This Specific Order Though?